 Pipelines by themselves do not process any messages.
-Instead they can be connected to streams, allowing fine grained control over which message types are being processed by which pipelines.
+For a pipeline to actually do any work it must first be connected to one or more streams, which enables fine-grained control of the messages processed by that pipeline.

-Using the built-in function route\to\stream a rule action can cause a message to be routed to the given stream.
-The pipeline engine will then look up the pipelines connected to that stream and start evaluating the additional pipelines.
+Note that the built-in function route\to\stream causes a message to be routed to a particular stream.
+After the routing occurs, the pipeline engine will look up and start evaluating any pipelines connected to that stream.